 President Obama's budget request for fiscal year 2015 includes first-time funding for natural gas carbon capture and sequestration (CCS) demonstration projects, a move that the technology's backers say could help EPA justify CCS mandates in future rules for gas power plants amid a declining interest in large-scale CCS projects in the coal sector.

->> Read the full analysis
+>> Read the full story